murtovski/SudokuHeaven/README.md

 1. There were some bugs during deployment involving navigating the file system.
 It was found and the issue was fixed.

 2. There were many bugs during the creation of the javascript, all due to minor typos that had to be ran through and fixed.

+3. JS hint showed two warnings.
+"Functions declared within loops referencing an outer scoped variable may lead to confusing semantics."
+I did not change to fix these warnings as the game fuctioned as intended regardless of the potential confusion.

 [Back to top &uarr;](#sudoku-heaven)
 <hr>